 10. When should the Renewal Application be filed?

 An application for the renewal of the registration can be filed with the Registrar under form TM -R along with the fees prescribed.
-The renewal application shall be made at any time not more than 1 year before the expiration of the last registration of the trademark.
+The renewal application should be filed within one year after the regular renewal filing date of the trademark has expired.

 11. Is there a provision to file renewal application after the expiry of term?

 Yes, Section 25(4) of the Trademark Act, 1999, provides for renewal application if the trademark has been removed due to non-payment of the fee within the prescribed time.
 In such a case, the Registrar may renew the application if the applicant files the renewal applicant in the prescribed format with the late fees within one year of the expiry of the regular date of filing renewal.